Prime Alliance Bank Business Savings Review 2023

 - Commercial line of credit: Businesses can borrow lines of credit worth up to $10 million.
 Revolving credit lines and one-time draw-down lines of credit are both available.
 Terms can last one to three years.

-- Equipment lease financing: Prime Alliance Bank offers tax leases, equipment leases, lease lines, and finance lines.
+- Equipment lease financing: Prime Alliance Bank offers tax leases, equipment leases, lease lines, and finance leases.
 Terms can last two to four years.

 Prime Alliance Bank Business Savings Pros & Cons